Skip to main content

 Bramble: The Mountain King Game Cover

-Bramble: The Mountain King is a single player survival action adventure game with a horror theme.
+Bramble: The Mountain King is a single player survival platformer game with horror, fantasy, dark fantasy and violence themes.
 It was developed by Dimfrost Studio and was released on April 27, 2023.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews